-Parties in non-traditional, committed relationships do not presently enjoy equal protection of the law in South Carolina with regard to marriage, divorce, adoption, intestacy, or guardianship, just to name a few areas where protection of committed relationships can be important.
+Parties in non-traditional, but committed, relationships have special needs with regard to legal planning and resolution of conflict when needed.
+Non-traditional families do not presently enjoy equal protection of the law in South Carolina with regard to marriage, divorce, adoption, intestacy, or guardianship, just to name a few areas where protection of committed relationships can be important.
 I cannot “fix” the law, but I am happy to help LGBT and transgender people plan preventively and implement measures designed to provide some protection for your loved ones.
-Advance planning is important for everyone, but it is especially critical for LGBT couples!
+Advance planning is important for everyone, but it is especially critical for nontraditional families!

 In addition to planning that protects your spouse, gay and lesbian couples also at times deal with the same issues as other families.
 When gay and lesbian couples break up, they have no recourse to the courts for protection of property rights, child custody matters, or spousal support.
 This is when divorce and child custody mediation can be especially valuable, because it works no matter what your family composition.
 The transformative mediation approach I use in my practice is based on your commitment to principles of fairness rather than reliance on legalistic arguments about what the law requires.
 While the loss of a relationship is a painful life event, my goal is to make this difficult event less traumatic for everyone.
 I help you work together to meet several key goals: